thomasperi/sandbox-clone/README.md

 ### `encodings` option

-The `clonebox` function accepts an `encodings` option where you can specify how various file types are read into the snapshot.
+The `clonebox` function accepts an `encodings` option where you can specify how various file types are loaded into the snapshot.

 ```javascript
 const box = clonebox({